Skip to main content

 Building Strong and Effective OrganizationsForaker GroupVarious datesAdministrativeWorkshop/class, Webinars

 The Foraker Group serves as a capacity-building organization for nonprofits and tribes across Alaska.
-In-person training is available on a variety of topics, such as:
+Webinars and in-person trainings are available on a variety of topics, such as:

 • Board Development.